enricorizzi-cmd/MagSuite/docs/usage.md

 # Usage Guide

 This guide provides examples for using MagSuite.
+For a company onboarding overview see [the onboarding manual](onboarding.md).

 ## End-user tutorial